Professional edition active

 Environmental measures

-Environmental measures can help patients with dementia.
+Environmental measures can help patients with progressive memory loss or dementia.

 Patients with dementia usually function best in familiar surroundings, with frequent reinforcement of orientation (including large calendars and clocks), a bright, cheerful environment, and a regular routine.
 The room should contain sensory stimuli (eg, radio, television, night-light).